-Intervertebral discs in between the bones of the vertebrae help to cushion the bones and allow for smooth and painless movement.
+The doctors of Texas Neurosurgery are experts in providing personalized care for herniated discs in the Dallas area.
+When understanding disc herniation, it is important to know that intervertebral discs in between the bones of the vertebrae help to cushion the bones and allow for smooth and painless movement.
 Symptoms can arise when part of the disc material begins to protrude, known as a disc herniation, or when the disc begins to change, known as disc degeneration.
 These conditions can cause neck pain that also radiates down the arm and weakness or numbness in the shoulder, arm or hand, as the different vertebrae cervical spine affects these areas.
 The pain comes from the affected disc putting pressure on a specific nerve root which determines where the pain is felt.
 Treatment for a herniated or degenerated disc includes immobilization of the neck, anti-inflammatory medication, physical therapy or surgery.

 Lumbar Disc Herniation

 A herniated disc, also known are a ruptured or slipped disc, is a damaged spinal cushion between two bones in the spine (vertebrae).
 Normally, the gelatinous discs between the vertebrae hold the bones in place and act as shock absorbers, permitting the spine to bend smoothly.
 When a disc protrudes beyond its normal parameters and its tough outer layer of cartilage cracks, the disc is considered to be herniated.